GustavoKuroda/simple_sim/README.md

 # Overview
- A Python functional extension for discrete event simulation based in 'SMPL' (original C version by Myron H. MacDougall)
+ A Python functional extension for discrete event simulation based in 'SMPL' (original C version by Myron H. MacDougall).

 # Usage
  To create a simulation using the simple_sim library, is necessary to import the following symbols: `Model`, `RESERVED` and, if necessary, `QUEUED`.
 Use the command: